Nova A.

 • Ethnography - Here, a researcher participates in a community or organization for an extended time.
 The main aim is to observe the culture and behavior closely.

-• Case Studies - It involves an in-depth study about a person, group, or organization.
+• Case Studies - It involves an in-depth study of a person, group, or organization.

 The sample size is small, and the respondents are selected to collect the required data.